learn-co-students/dc-web-071618/34-intro-to-react/README.md

 ## Project Set Up

-First, npm install --save react react-dom semantic-ui-css.
+First, `npm install --save react react-dom semantic-ui-css`

 npm differs from installing gem. node_modules folder, we're just linking to js/css files in our index.html.
 I've had some issues if I do not use these specific links: